-In school, I was the student who was nice to substitute teachers while my classmates sometimes took advantage of the free range a day in class without the “real” teacher meant.
-I was shy, quiet, and independent.
-I could play by myself for hours, alone in my messy childhood room with nothing but my cat, Sweetie, and my Barbies.
+In school, I was the student who was nice to substitute teachers.
+While a lot of my classmates took advantage of a free range day in class without the “real” teacher there, I dutifully obeyed whatever instructions the sub laid out for us.

-Two close girlfriends once remarked I was “like a dog, I was so loyal.”
-Of course they didn’t mean any ill-intent by this comment but I was instantly taken back to my classroom days, helping substitute teachers figure out how to turn on the overhead projector (remember those?!) and getting mildly made fun of for being a teacher’s pet.
+Recently, two friends remarked I was “like a dog, I was so loyal.”
+They didn’t mean any ill-intent by this comment but I was instantly taken back to my classroom days, helping substitute teachers figure out how to turn on the overhead projector (remember those?!) and getting mildly made fun of for being a teacher’s pet.

 In all honestly, there were times when I tried to abandon my nice girl ways.
-Most of my friends were (are probably still are) significantly cooler than I was.
-They wore the right clothes, made the right jokes, and didn’t seem to have the sensitive streak or emotional attachment that I did.
-And, let’s face it, in high school, “not caring” is about the coolest thing you can do.
+Most of my friends were way cooler than I was.
+I joke now that I wasn’t a cool kid in school, I just somehow – gracefully – made friends with some key cool kids who wore the right clothes, made the right jokes, and didn’t seem to have the sensitive streak or emotional attachment that I did…

-The thing is though, I’ve never been able to flee too from my emotional, loyal, deep-feeling ways.
-I guess it just is who I am.
+I’ve never really been able to flee too far from my nice-girl ways.
+But I’m starting to embrace this side.
 Some may see it as a sign of weakness but I disagree.
-I may have been burned by my loyalty to people but I haven’t been unkind.
-And, to me, kindness is the greatest strength of all.
+To me, kindness is the greatest strength of all.